 Celebrate National Technology Day on January 6th by learning about Katherine Johnson, who was a computer (someone who did calculations) for NASA.
-Katherine did important calculations for the Freedom 7 NASA space mission that put the first astronaut in space.
-Calculations include things like finding the trajectory and speed during launch (and many more), which are very complicated to find.
+Katherine did the necessary calculations for the Freedom 7 NASA space mission that put the first astronaut in space.
+Calculations include finding the trajectory and speed during launch (and many more), which are very complicated to find.

 In the 1950s, she joined an all-black computing unit at NASA.
 In addition to the Freedom 7 mission, Katherine did important calculations for Project Apollo’s Lunar Lander, which put the first men on the moon, and the Space Shuttle.
 She retired in 1986 after 33 years at NASA.